sPuntinG/sPuntinG/README.md

-# 🌏 Hey everyone, this is Giulia! 🌍
+# 🌏 Hey everyone, Giulia here! 🌍

 Quantitative biologist by training, I fell in love with (R) coding while working on my scientific research projects.
 Now focused on advancing my coding and analytical skills for a career in Data Science.